How We Achieved a 1:12 ROAS Level with Instagram Advertising Consultancy for a Ready-to-Wear Brand?

 Action (CTA): "Buy now with a 20% discount before stocks run out!"

-Full-Funnel Advertising Architecture: TOFU, MOFU and BOFU Management
+Full-Funnel Advertising Architecture: TOFU, MOFU, and BOFU Management

 TOFU (Top of Funnel): Brand Awareness and Cold Audience Approach

-At the MOFU stage, we used social proof and trust-focused content to address the user's uncertainties.
+At the MOFU stage, we used social proof and trust-focused content to address the questions in the user's mind.
 User reviews, influencer shoots, and more technical yet aesthetic videos showing the fabric details of the products were the heroes of this stage.
-Here, we leveraged the power of Advantage+ Shopping Campaigns (ASC) on the road to 1:12 ROAS.
-Meta's machine learning dynamically optimized the budget by determining which of this warm audience was closer to making a purchase.
+Here, we leveraged the power of "Advantage+ Shopping Campaigns" (ASC) on the road to 1:12 ROAS.
+Meta's machine learning dynamically optimized the budget by identifying which of the warm audience was closer to making a purchase.

 - Sepet Terk Serileri: Sepete ürün atıp almayanlara özel "Sepetinde Unuttuğun Ürünler Seni Bekliyor" kurgulu ve aciliyet hissi (stok azaldı uyarısı gibi) yaratan reklamlar. - Katalog Optimizasyonu: Sadece statik beyaz arka planlı görseller değil, katalog içerisinde dinamik olarak değişen yaşam tarzı görsellerinin kullanımı. - Çapraz Satış (Cross-Sell): Daha önce satın alım yapmış müşterilere, aldıkları ürünle uyumlu yeni koleksiyon parçalarının gösterilmesiyle LTV (Müşteri Yaşam Boyu Değeri) artırımı.

-Strategic Budget Distribution and 1:12 ROAS Balance
+Strategic Budget Allocation and 1:12 ROAS Balance

-Optimization, Scaling, and Results: Making 1:12 ROAS Sustainable
+Optimization, Scaling, and Results: Sustaining 1:12 ROAS

 Critical Metrics We Followed: Looking Beyond ROAS